 Since the beginning of the open invasion of the Russian Federation, a relatively small part of the Ukrainian military (presumably about 15%) has undergone training abroad, but this is not enough for the growing needs of the Armed Forces of Ukraine.
 Similarly, the system of training centers (the so-called “uchebok”) was inherited by Ukraine from the USSR, and in many ways it was suitable for peacetime conditions.
 Now the centers, due to a whole range of reasons, cannot cope with the flow of mobilized people.

 “Sending Western instructors to Ukraine is an extremely rational decision.
 We cannot get involved in a war of attrition, because the Russian Federation simply has more resources, but we also cannot fight with Western weapons using Soviet methods.
 It is not enough to translate Western educational materials and technical documentation into Ukrainian.
-We need experienced specialists who here in Ukraine will train our soldiers in the tactics of using Western weapons, which is based on maneuvering, looking for weak points in enemy forces and delivering combined attacks on them,” noted a captain of the first rank, ex-deputy commander, in a comment to Apostrophe Headquarters of the Ukrainian Navy Andrey Ryzhenko.
+We need experienced specialists who here in Ukraine will train our soldiers in the tactics of using Western weapons, which is based on maneuvering, looking for weak points in the enemy forces and delivering combined attacks on them,” said a captain of the first rank, ex-deputy commander, in a commentary to Apostrophe Headquarters of the Ukrainian Navy Andrey Ryzhenko.

 Limited participation